Further Meditation on Taylor Series

 - Next \(x^2 = x^2(1-x) + x^3\), so \(q_2 = x^2\) and \(r_2 = x^3\).

 A standard operation in linear algebra is to project a vector onto an orthornomal basis, as in \(\b{v} = v_x \b{x} + v_y \b{y} + v_z \b{z}\).
-The same basically works for functions, although a lot more analytic details are involved in talking about when it’s possible.
-Usually it’s something like (and this is an extreme gloss): your function has to be an element of a Hilbert space (which means that it’s an infinite-dimensional inner-product space which is closed under limits of sequences).
-When the construction is valid you end up with a construction that looks like
+The same basically works for functions, although a lot more analytic details are involved in talking about when it’s possible (Something like: your function has to be an element of a Hilbert space, meaning an infinite-dimensional inner-product space which is closed under limits of sequences).
+When the construction is valid you end up with a an expansion like

 Standard examples (which are more-or-less equivalent to each other if you gloss over all the analysis) include: